 At home I try to avoid the use of as many artificial substances as practical.
 Candles are an area where I do not compromise.
 To me, the lighting of a candle retains a ritual like feeling, a way of leading a simpler life, and so it feels right to use something pure and derived from nature.

-While often more expensive than their soy and paraffin alternatives, I have found natural candles tend to have a longer burn, a sweeter scent, and while they cost my pocket a couple of pence more, they are not costing the earth.
+While often more expensive than their paraffin alternatives, I have found natural candles tend to have a longer burn, a sweeter scent, and while they cost my pocket a couple of pence more, they are not costing the earth.

-Inspired by my love of a flickering flame, we have launched a small range of thoughtful candles that I hope will give you equal joy.
+Inspired by my love of a flickering flame, we have launched a range of thoughtful candles that I hope will give you equal joy.